CarlVerret/csFastFloat/README.md

 # Benchmarks

 We use the realistic files  in /data.
 The mesh.txt data file contains numbers that are easier to parse whereas the canada.txt data file is representative of a more challenging scenario.
+Synthetic.txt contains 150 000 random floats.
 We compare  the `Double.Parse()` function from the runtime library with our `FastFloat.ParseDouble()` function.
 The `ParseNumberString() only` function parses the string itself without any float computation: it might represent an upper bound on the possible performance.

 ``` ini